ShenaeA/725-sftp/README.md

    c. the authorisation file must be in the '725-sftp/server/' folder

 ## Client
+Preface: this is the client used to gain acces to the remote host/SFTP server.
+Currently the default port the client is connected to is port 9999, using "localhost' as the IP.
+If the connection isn't made there will be a response "Connection not made.
+Server may be inactive.", so make sure the server is running first.
+The client must be stored in the /client folder, as that is also where the storing of file transfers to client go.

+To run the Client:
+1. Navigate to ../725-sftp/client and compile using "javac *.java"
+2. Run with "java Client"

 ## Authorisation.txt
 Valid syntax for user info in Authorisation.txt